MyNixOS website logo

 StempCens

-The goal of StempCens is to estimates the parameters of a censored or missing data in spatio-temporal models using the SAEM algorithm (Delyon, Lavielle, and Moulines 1999).
-This algorithm is a stochastic approximation of the widely used EM algorithm and an important tool for models in which the E-step does not have an analytic form.
-Besides the expressions obtained to estimate the parameters to the proposed model, we include the calculations for the observed information matrix using the method developed by Louis (1982).
-To examine the performance of the fitted model, case-deletion measure are provided (see also Cook 1977; Zhu et al. 2001).
-Moreover, it computes the spatio-temporal covariance matrix and the effective range for an isotropic spatial correlation function.
+The goal of StempCens is to estimate the parameters of spatio-temporal models with censored or missing data using the SAEM algorithm (Delyon, Lavielle, and Moulines 1999).
+This algorithm is a stochastic approximation of the widely used EM algorithm and is particularly useful for models in which the E-step does not have an analytical form.
+In addition to providing the expressions used for parameter estimation in the proposed model, the package includes the computation of the observed information matrix using the method developed by Louis (1982).
+To evaluate the performance of the fitted model, case-deletion diagnostics are provided (see also Cook 1977; Zhu et al. 2001).
+Moreover, the package computes the spatio-temporal covariance matrix and the effective range for an isotropic spatial correlation function.

 Installation